 In 2005 Jerzy Sapieyevski was decorated with the "Knight Cross of the Order of Merit of the Republic of Poland".
 He was also a guest lecturer on Cultural Diplomacy at the Foreign Service Institute and delivered very popular pre-concert talks at the Kennedy Center in Washington D.C.
 "MusicHappens® events also serve the growing demand for music applications towards the enhancement of thinking skills and emotional capacity.

 Major performers of his classical compositions included: the Tokyo String Quartet, An die Musik, Manhattan String Quartet, American Wind Symphony and the Atlanta Symphony, among others.

-Jerzy Sapieyevski began music and engineering studies in his native Poland and later completed his music degrees in the United States.
-Acknowledged in The Oxford Dictionary of Music, he is especially interested in creating interactive works that bring together various disciplines in live events - NewCenturyMusicClub.
+Jerzy Sapieyevski, a triple laureate of "Jazz nad Odrą" festivals, began music and engineering studies in his native Poland and later completed his music degrees in the United States.
+Acknowledged in The Oxford Dictionary of Music, he is especially interested in creating interactive performances that bring together various disciplines in live events - "MusicHappens®!"

-He appeared with the celebrated Polish actress, Anna Dymna, in her reading of poetry by the Nobel Prize Laureate, Czeslaw Milosz.
+Sapieyevski appeared with the celebrated Polish actress Anna Dymna, in her reading of poetry by the Nobel Prize Laureate, Czeslaw Milosz.